sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## Jan 30th, 2018: New versions

+Other ideas came up while I was biking the other day.
+Moving my legs in circle activates my brain in a strange but recurrent way.

+Prototype 6: You are the camera attached to the eyes of each tank in the scene (8).
+You jump from one perspective to the other but you remain confused by what you see since the framing doesn't tell much about your surrounding.
+When you finally look at the scene from the main camera's perspective, you realized that you are attending a scene where tank babies are drinking their tank mother milk.
+The camera's perspective becomes the only way to fully understand what is going on.

+Prototype 7: You are the camera and you look at dozens of tanks.
+The tanks keep facing you because you are their god, their leader, and they need you.
+In this prototype de camera becomes the main points of attention.
+The passive and active roles are inverted.

+*A question remains, how to connect the prototypes together in a comprehensive/coherent way??*
+One option is to present the game as a series of spiritual quests for the tanks.

 ## Jan 22th, 2018: Still brainstroming for ideas

 I ended up pushing further Prototype 1 (Traffic) and Prototype 4 (Volte-Face).